Simple Tilings of Nilpotent Lie Groups: Abstract

 \section{Abstract}

-We define simple tilings in the general context of a $G$-tiling on a Riemannian homogeneous space $\mc{M}$ to be tilings by "almost linear" simplices.
-As evidence that this definition is natural, we prove that a natural class of tilings of $\mc{M}$ are MLD to simple ones.
+We define simple tilings in the general context of a $G$-tiling on a Riemannian homogeneous space $\mc{M}$ to be tilings by Riemannian simplices.
+As evidence that this definition is natural, we prove that a large class of tilings of $\mc{M}$ are MLD to simple ones.
 We demonstrate the utility of this definition by generalizing previously known results about simple tilings of \texorpdfstring{$\RR^n$}{Euclidean space}.
-In particular, it is shown that a simple tiling space of a connected, simply connected, rational, nilpotent Lie group is homeomorphic to a rational tiling space, and therefore a fiber bundle over a nilmanifold.
+In particular, it is shown that a simple tiling space of a rational, connected, simply connected, nilpotent Lie group is homeomorphic to a rational tiling space, that is, a tiling space for which displacement between vertices take on rational values.
+Hence, such a tiling space is a fiber bundle over a nilmanifold.
 We further sketch a proof of the fact that there is an isomorphism between \u{C}ech cohomology and pattern equivariant cohomology of simple tilings in connected, simply connected, nilpotent Lie groups.